PandArtist93/Marvel__Trivia/README.md

 <div align="center">
     <img src="./images/vista_desplegada.PNG" width="800">
 </div>
-<p> ⚠ IMPORTANT ⚠ If you take more than 90 seconds to respond, the view will close. </p>
+<p align="center"> ⚠ IMPORTANT ⚠ If you take more than 90 seconds to respond, the view will close. </p>

 ***